sky-uk/terraform-provider-brocadevtm/README.md

 Using the provider
 ----------------------

-See the [PulseeVTM Provider wiki](http://github.com/sky-uk/terraform-provider-pulsevtm/wiki) to get started using the PulseVTM provider.
+See the [PulseVTM Provider wiki](http://github.com/sky-uk/terraform-provider-pulsevtm/wiki) to get started using the PulseVTM provider.

 Developing the Provider
 ---------------------------